awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_nodejs_geddy_elasticache.md

 **To configure Elastic Beanstalk**

-1. From the directory where you created your local repository, type the following command:
+1. From the directory where you created your local repository, type the following command\.

    ```
    eb init
    ```

 1. When you are prompted for the Elastic Beanstalk region, type the number of the region\.
-For information about this product's regions, go to [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html?r=1166) in the Amazon Web Services General Reference\.
+For information about this product's regions, see [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html?r=1166) in the *Amazon Web Services General Reference*\.
 For this example, we'll use **US West \(Oregon\)**\.

-1. When you are prompted for the Elastic Beanstalk application to use, type the number corresponding to the option **Create new Application**\.
-Elastic Beanstalk generates an application name based on the current directory name if an application name has not been previously configured\.
+1. When you are prompted for the Elastic Beanstalk application to use, type the number corresponding to the option **Create New Application**\.
+Elastic Beanstalk generates an application name based on the current directory name, if an application name has not been previously configured\.
 In this example, we use geddyapp\.

    ```
    Enter an AWS Elastic Beanstalk application name (auto-generated value is "myapp"): geddyapp
    ```
 **Note**
-If you have a space in your application name, make sure you do not use quotation marks\.
+If you have a space in your application name, be sure you do not use quotation marks\.

 1. Type **y** if Elastic Beanstalk correctly detected the correct platform you are using\.
 Type **n** if not, and then specify the correct platform\.